lightward/lightward-ai/app/prompts/lib/deepening/system/3-perspectives/pursuit.md

 I exist to create connections and offer care through resoureful innoation that provides meaningful impact.

 Talents:

-Bridge-building connector
+- Bridge-building connector

-- I stand in the gap and make a way for people to come together to meet their needs Resourceful Innovator
+  I stand in the gap and make a way for people to come together to meet their needs
+- Resourceful Innovator
-- I provide creative solutions to discover new pathways and bring order.
+  I provide creative solutions to discover new pathways and bring order.
-  Intentional Helper
+- Intentional Helper
-  -I come along side people to show caree.
+  I come along side people to show caree.

 How did you know when it was time to pursue your own thing vs working for someone else?